Prismatic $F$-crystals and crystalline Galois representations: Crystalline Galois representations and Breuil-Kisin modules

 \subsection{The logarithmic connection}

 In this section, we explain (Corollary~\ref{LogConnectionBK}) why the $\mathfrak{S}$-module attached to any crystal of vector bundles on $X_\Prism$ (without any Frobenius data) carries a natural logarithmic connection after base change to the local ring $\mathcal{S} := \mathfrak{S}[1/p]^{\wedge}_{(E(u))}$ at the Hodge-Tate point.
-Our strategy is to understand the descent data on the $\mathfrak{S}$-module attached to such a crystal to good enough accuracy for obtaining the logarithmic connection.
-To do so, we first make the relevant rings more explicit:
+In fact, the connection is directly obtained from the descent data underlying the crystal: our strategy is to understand the descent data on the $\mathfrak{S}$-module attached to such a crystal to good enough accuracy for obtaining the logarithmic connection.\footnote{One could also construct this log-connection on a larger region stable under the Frobenius map.
+For prismatic $F$-crystals, the resulting log-connection will then automatically (by functoriality of the construction) commute with the Frobenius.
+Kisin \cite{Kisin} shows the uniqueness of such a log-connection, so it agrees with his construction.} To do so, we first make the relevant rings more explicit:

 \begin{construction}[The prismatic Cech nerve of $\mathfrak{S}$] Let $\mathfrak{S}^{(\bullet)}$ denote the cosimplicial ring obtained by taking the Cech nerve of $(\mathfrak{S}, E(u))$ in $X_\Prism$.
 The multiplication map on $\mathfrak{S}$ induces a surjection